FederatedAI/KubeFATE/k8s-deploy/README.md

 ```

 #### Preparing domain name and deploying KubeFATE in Kubernetes
 Because KubeFATE service exposes RESTful APIs for external access, system admin needs to prepare a domain name for KubeFATE service.
-In our sample, the domain name is `example.com` .
+In our example, the domain name is `example.com` .
 Moreover, system admin should create a namespace (e.g. fate-9999) for FATE deployment.
 ```
 $ kubectl apply -f ./kubefate.yaml
 $ kubectl create namespace fate-9999